 Throughout the first months of business, Saga Storify has received a great number of requests from self-publishers, who wish to have an audiobook produced.
 So many in fact, that less than a year after launch, the audiobook service must scale up and recruit new forces.

 Saga Storify is currently in the process of recruiting two additional audiobook editors, with experience in communication – a French and a German team member.
 The new recruits will be a part of a recently opened office based in Berlin, while headquarters for the operation remain in Denmark.

 “It’s nice to see the project growing.
 We want to give even more self-publishers the possibility to publish in audio, while making sure the finished audiobooks reach their audience through the right promotion.
 That’s why we’re looking for team members who can fill the roles of both editor and marketer,” Mille explains.

 So, why are authors flocking to Saga Storify in particular?
 What makes this team stand out from other audiobook production solutions?
 The short answer is the way financing is handled.
 By up-front coverage from the producer instead of the author, self-publishers can enjoy creating an audiobook without the risk of losing money.

-The model is as follows: Saga Storify covers all the initial cost to produce the audiobook.
+The model is as follows: Saga Storify covers all the initial costs to produce the audiobook.
 Later on, the revenue of the audiobook covers the production costs.
-Saga Storify covers the marketing and distribution of the book with no charge.
+Saga Storify covers the marketing and distribution of the book at no charge.
 Authors don’t have to pay anything up-front and will get a 25% royalty, as soon as the book starts earning money from downloads and streams.

 High demand and a flying start